 Health fraud scams can be found everywhere, promising help for many common health issues, including weight loss, memory loss, sexual performance, and joint pain.
-They target people with serious conditions like cancer, diabetes, heart disease, HIV/AIDS, arthritis, Alzheimer's, and many more.
+They target people with serious conditions such as cancer, diabetes, heart disease, HIV, and Alzheimer's disease.

-Before taking an unproven or little known treatment, talk to a doctor or health care professional - especially when taking prescription drugs.
+Before taking an unproven or little-known product, talk to your health care provider, especially if you are taking any prescription medicines.

 Food and Drug Administration